The principal investigator (PI) and departmental project team are responsible for keeping a file on each grant which should include the following.

-Individual pieces of equipment are referenced by “tag number,” and tags should be attached to equipment items in a timely fashion.
-Location information is particularly important—if a piece of equipment is moved, loaned out, or decommissioned, the equipment record would need to be updated.
+Individual pieces of equipment are referenced by “tag number.”
+Tags should be attached to equipment items in a timely fashion.
+Location information is particularly important if a piece of equipment is moved, loaned out or decommissioned, the equipment record would need to be updated.

 Maximize Effort Reporting Accuracy and Timeliness

-PIs are responsible for attesting, via quarterly reports for employees and stipendees and annual reports for themselves, that payments were appropriate to the effort expended on sponsored projects.
-Auditors look for timeliness, completeness, and assurance that the signer is either the PI or, (rarely) an approved designee who is even more directly involved in supervision of the research than the PI.
+PIs are responsible for attesting, via quarterly reports for employees and stipends and annual reports for themselves, that payments were appropriate to the effort expended on sponsored projects.
+Auditors look for timeliness, completeness and assurance that the signer is either the PI or, (rarely) an approved person who is even more directly involved in supervision of the research than the PI.

 Submit Technical and Financial Reports on Time